accel-brain/accel-brain-code/README.md

 The function of this library is automatic summarization using a kind of natural language processing.
 This library enable you to create a summary with the major points of the original document or web-scraped text that filtered by text clustering.

+### Documentation

+Full documentation is available on https://code.accel-brain.com/Automatic-Summarization/ .
+This document contains information on functionally reusability, functional scalability and functional extensibility.

 ## [Binaural-Beat-and-Monaural-Beat-wih-python](https://github.com/chimera0/accel-brain-code/tree/master/Binaural-Beat-and-Monaural-Beat-wih-python)

 `AccelBrainBeat` is a Python library for creating the binaural beats or monaural beats.
 You can play these beats and generate wav files.
 The frequencys can be optionally selected.

 This Python script enables you to handle your mind state by a kind of "Brain-Wave Controller" which is generally known as Biaural beat or Monauarl beats in a simplified method.

+### Documentation

+Full documentation is available on https://code.accel-brain.com/Binaural-Beat-and-Monaural-Beat-with-python/ .
+This document contains information on functionally reusability, functional scalability and functional extensibility.

 ## [Cardbox](https://github.com/chimera0/accel-brain-code/tree/master/Cardbox)